Supergirl in other media: My Adventures with Superman

-Live action
+Live-action

 Smallville

 A girl calling herself Kara (played by Adrianne Palicki) appears in the Smallville episode "Covenant", claiming to be from Krypton, although she does not call herself Supergirl or Kara Zor-El or even claim to be Kal-El's cousin.
 When Lana Lang asked who she was, Clark Kent claimed she was a visiting cousin.
 She was revealed at episode's end to be Lindsey Harrison, a human empowered and controlled by Kryptonian technology as part of Jor-El's plan to influence Clark.

-The actual Supergirl character appears in the program's seventh season, beginning with the season premiere.
-She is played by actress Laura Vandervoort.
+The actual Supergirl character appears in the program's seventh season, portrayed by Laura Vandervoort.
 Kara was sent from Krypton at the same time as was Kal-El to look after him, but was trapped under a dam during the first meteor shower and was in suspended animation for the past 18 years.
 After the dam is broken, Kara Zor-El is freed.
 As the daughter of Zor-El, she is Clark's Kryptonian cousin, and hence possesses the same powers.
 Though she has also mastered flight, she, like her comic book counterpart, lacks the control Clark has developed over his years of dealing with humans.
 For example, she is unaware of the more subtle super-hearing until taught to use it by Clark.
 Though chronologically older than Clark (she was sixteen years old at the time of Clark's birth), her time in suspended animation leaves her with the appearance of a girl in her mid-to-late teens.

 Kara explains that Clark was not made aware of her existence because their respective fathers were not on good terms, exemplified by Jor-El's distrust when informed of her arrival by Clark.
 The Martian Manhunter AKA John Jones is similarly distrustful of her, as Kara is of him, claiming that Zor-El attempted to have Jor-El assassinated.
 In the episode "Lara", it is revealed the Martian Manhunter was correct about her father.
 Zor-El had tried to kill his brother out of the love he had for Jor-El's wife, Lara.
 Kara witnessed an incident where Zor-El attempted to force Lara to leave Jor-El and love him.
 Zor-El had erased her memories, causing her to believe he was a good man until now.
 Realizing she was wrong about her father, she puts her memories of him aside and remains with Clark on the farm.
 At the end of the episode "Blue", when a double of Zor-El is defeated, Kara is involuntarily teleported to Detroit with a case of amnesia.